openreplay/documentation/content/configuration/recordings-storage.md

 ### Update backend services

-Login to your OpenReplay instance and go to `openreplay/scripts/helm/` then update the variables in the `env` section of each of the below files:
+1. Login to your OpenReplay instance and go to `openreplay/scripts/helm/` then update the below variables in the `env` section of `vars.yaml` file:

-1. `vars.yaml`:

 | Variable | Description |
 |----------|-------------|
 | minio_access_key | Your object storage key |
 | minio_secret_key | Your object storage secret |

+Then go to `openreplay/scripts/helm/app` then update the variables in the `env` section of each of the below files:

 2. `http.yaml`: